Rebecca's Financial Aid Story

 Our new tuition payment system affords us to provide the opportunity of multiple plans for payment as well as a "parent portal".
 Students, through an electronic Family Educational Right and Privacy Act of 1974 (FERPA) form, may convey permission to share information such as class schedule, grades and student account information to other such as parents, spouses, churches, or other entities providing support through the "parent portal".

-Please note: some classes may entail lab fees.
+Please note: some classes may entail lab fees for travel.
 Book charges vary by course.